 Some of the largest or most well-known events include:

 The Lewes Bonfire Night Celebrations.
 Possibly the biggest bonfire night celebration in Britain, bonfire night in Lewes is a lively affair.
 As well as large bonfires, firework displays, processions and costumes, Lewes has become famous for the burning of effigies of anyone and everyone who has caused offence in the last year.
-The Lewes bonfires are always on 5 November.
+The Lewes bonfires is on 4 November.

 Most cities, towns and even small villages will also have their own celebrations so keep your eye out for what is on near you.